-Do not feel like you need to provide details in your letter about why you are quitting.
 This is also not the space to complain about the company or co-workers.
-Keep your email brief and include only essential details, since a printout of this letter will likely in your employee file, and may be reviewed if you ever ask the company for a reference.
+Keep your email brief and include only essential details, since a copy of this letter will likely be filed in your employee file, and may be reviewed if you ever ask the company for a reference.

 Your emailed resignation letter should be sent to your immediate supervisor, with a copy to the Human Resources department at your workplace.
 Copy your personal email address on the message (cc: or bcc:) so you have the email in your records.

 What to Include in Your Email Message

-When you quit a job using email, there is information you will need to include in your email message:
+When you quit a job using email, there is information you will need to include in your message: